Townhouse | 2 bedrooms | sleeps 5

 Typically Southern with its russet coloured pantiled roofs and a disdain for excessive maintenance of it's everyday houses, Herault and it's close neighbour Aude are blessed by the weather and by a friendly populace.
 There is a wealth of history, religion and sightseeing in a plethora of towns and villages, all within easy reach; Cities like Montpellier, Perpigan and Carcassonne, Town like Béziers, Narbonne, Pezenas and Sete and countless little characterful villages spread across the region and along the Canal du Midi.

-Colombiers is more open and cosmopolitan than some French villages, having additional restaurants, bars and a small supermarket to cater for the boat trade that travels along the Canal du Midi in summer; however, the particular advantage of Colombiers is that most of these facilities are open all year round.
+Colombiers, although more open and cosmopolitan than some French villages with three restaurants, two bars, takeaway facilities and a small supermarket to cater for the boat trade that travels along the Canal du Midi in summer, has managed to maintain it's character.
+The area around the old village and along the canal being areas of particular interest.

 Colombiers houses a 'Newport' with a large Maison du Tourisme set in a grand old Cave.
 Holidaymakers can hire little electric boats and larger group boats from the New port while Rive de France also hire their boats out to an international clientèle.
 Canal users stop here for their provisions, to use the showers and to top up their water and fuel.